The PROTECT Study

 If you/or your child are selected to be part of this study, you/your child will be placed in one of two groups, either the teplizumab group or the placebo group (meaning you/your child will receive no treatment).
 Deciding who will be placed in each group is chosen at random by a computerized system, and neither you/your child nor the study doctor will know which treatment group you/your child was placed in.
 This is done so that results from the different groups can be handled the same way.

-Over the duration of the study, you/your child will receive 2 courses of study medicine given by intravenous (IV) infusion.
-The IV infusion usually lasts about 30 minutes and will be given daily over 12 days on 2 separate occasions, 6 months apart.
+Over the duration of the study, you/your child will receive two courses of study medicine given by intravenous (IV) infusion.
+The IV infusion usually lasts about 30 minutes and will be given daily over 12 days on two separate occasions, six months apart.

 During visits to the study clinic, you/your child will be asked several questions and perform a series of study-related medical tests.
 These tests are done in order to understand how the treatment is affecting you/your child and how well the body is responding to the medication.